polschkk/bert-authorship-attribution/README.md

 # Authorship Attribution with BERT: Feature Attribution Analysis

-AP Thesis project investigating what textual features drive correct classification by a fine-tuned BERT authorship classifier, with the goal of informing future obfuscation strategies.
+Practical work project investigating what textual features drive correct classification by a fine-tuned BERT authorship classifier, with the goal of informing future obfuscation strategies.

 ## Research Questions